 There is a Bonus free mini nail file for filing your dog’s nail positioned onto the left handle of your clipper, excellent for home grooming.

 - Very sharp it cuts through black hard dog nails smoothly.

-- It has instructions that when followed, it works perfectly.
+- It has instructions that when followed, work perfectly on all dogs.

-- The price is right for your pocket and is worth every penny you spent
+- The price is right for your pocket.

 - It has a back guard on the clippers to enhance safety while it is in use.

-- Not best for use on large American bulldog as it may split the nails.
+- Not best for use on large American bulldogs as it may split the nails.

 What to look for when buying the best dog nail clippers for thick black nails